SegiH/VerjIO_Excel_Report_Generator/README.md

         importPackage(Packages.jxl.write);

-6. Paste the latest version of the createExcelReport function into the script replacing the pervious version of the function if there is one.
+6. Paste the latest version of the createExcelReport function into the script replacing the previous version of the function if there is one.

 Usage
 -----
 In order to create an Excel report, you need to build a JSON object to tell the application how to create the Excel document.

-Example 1:
+Example:

      var excelReportObj = {
           FileName: "Sales Report",